mzsellem-GA/concentration-memory-game/README.md

 - Sound Effect from:  https://pixabay.com/sound-effects/search/cafe/

 ----

 ## Getting Started
-1. To begin the game, head on over to: https://mzsellem-ga.github.io/concentration-memory-game/
+1. To access the game, head on over to: https://mzsellem-ga.github.io/concentration-memory-game/

-2. Pick a card and begin the game!
+2. To start the game, pick a card

+3. As you play, let yourself be soothed by the ambient sounds of chirping birds

 ----